kunaljha030/house-price-prediction/README.md

 # 🏠 House Price Prediction

-A machine learning project to predict house prices based on various features like location, area, number of rooms, and other relevant parameters.
-This project aims to provide accurate price estimations using regression models and efficient data preprocessing techniques.
+A machine learning project that predicts house prices based on key features such as area, location, number of bedrooms, and more.
+The project includes data preprocessing, model building, evaluation, and deployment using **Streamlit** for a user-friendly web interface.

 ## 📌 Table of Contents